ThGreatExplorer/OOD_Reversi/Readme.md

 implemented.

 Specifically:
-1. Gave the model a pass boolean to check if two players have passed in a row
+1. Gave the model a pass boolean to check if two players have passed in a row.
-2. Gave the model a isGameOverField that prohibits moves from being made
+2. Gave the model a isGameOverField that prohibits moves from being made.
 3. Decided that if a player can't move then they have to be forced to pass and have that enforced in the model by checking after a move if that next player can move.